 Q7.
 When can I travel?

 A. We can arrange travel for you on any specified date depending on availability.
-Crossings are frequent, so notify us of your preferred travel dates and times and we will book you on the nearest one.
+Crossings are frequent, so notify us of your preferred travel dates and times and we will book you on the closest one.
 (Supplements for P&O and Brittany Ferries may vary depending on the time and date you wish to travel as detailed on the transport page).
 Please note that the tickets are only valid during the relevant season eg. winter tickets are valid from December-April, summer tickets from May-November.

 Q8.
 Do you have any en-route accommodation if I don't want to do the whole journey in one day?

-A. We have a number of en-route hotels in convenient locations, such as Calais, Saint-Omer, Reims, Troyes, Dijon etc and are happy to take care of arranging an overnight stop for you.
+A. We have a number of en-route hotels in convenient locations, such as Reims, Troyes, Dijon etc and are happy to take care of arranging an overnight stop for you.
 View our en-route accommodation for further details and pricing.

 Q9.
 What if I want to make my own travel arrangements?